Distillation of Large Language Models via Concrete Score Matching: Experiments

 \section{Experiments}

-This section comprehensively validates the effectiveness of the proposed \textit{Concrete Score Distillation} (CSD) across various experimental setups. \Cref{sec:4.1} shows results on task-agnostic instruction-following distillation, comparing CSD with alternative loss functions and assessing its performance when combined with recent on-policy methods. \Cref{sec:4.2} further examines task-specific settings, including math, summarization, and translation, to evaluate the applicability of CSD.
+This section comprehensively validates the effectiveness of the proposed \textit{Concrete Score Distillation} (CSD) across various experimental setups. \Cref{sec:4.1} shows results on task-agnostic instruction-following distillation, comparing CSD with alternative loss functions and assessing its performance when combined with on-policy methods. \Cref{sec:4.2} further examines task-specific settings, including math, summarization, and translation, to evaluate the applicability of CSD. \Cref{sec:4.4} evaluates scalability by examining whether general conversational abilities can also be distilled.
 Finally, \Cref{sec:4.3} establishes the contribution of each component in CSD through ablation studies.